ChiaLoChen/Game-engine---Assignment-1/README.md

 Names and roles of all team members

-Chia Lo Chen : 40%
+Chia Lo Chen : Implementation: 50% : Overall: 40%

 - Role: Programmer
 - Responsibilities: